-Lets drop back into our account home directory at /homedir/username now enter the home folder for your website eg. (homenum/username/public_html/website, and then run setup.sh
+Lets drop back into our account home directory at /homedir/username cd public html/website sh setup.sh

 We are now ready to modify the setup.sh file to work with our new version of php running.
 I typically open setup.sh with my favorate text editor from my ftp program and replace all instances of "\${PHPCLI}" without the quotes with the full path to the new php you just istalled "/homenum/usrname/bin/bin/php" without the quotes.
 Save your file and we are almost done.